rotem081/Gershoni-lab/WGS analysis/family 4/README.md

 ```

 finaly, we got excel file with list of 2855 genes, with gene expression data (range 0-1).
-if we look on high r-testis value, we can see several intresting genes.
+we can arrange the r-testis values from high to the small.